ObjectBoxPC/quizcast/archetypes/question.md

 3. {{% correct %}}"weight" parameter in front matter{{% /correct %}}
 4. "order" parameter in front matter

+(Note: This question uses numeric choices, which is supported by standard Markdown.
+To use alphabetical choices, consider using Pandoc.)

 {{% answer-info %}}
 The "weight" parameter determines the ordering of questions and intermissions: They will be presented in order of ascending weight.
 Questions will be automatically numbered based on this ordering.